Value: Stipend of around £15,000 p/a & fees (fees only for EU students)

-If you are resident neither in the UK nor in another EU country, you are not eligible to apply for an AHRC studentship.
+If you are not a resident of the UK or another EU country, you are ineligible to apply for an AHRC studentship.

 The application process

-Applicants are encouraged to register interest for the AHRC DTP studentship with the ECA Postgraduate Office (firstname.lastname@example.org) by Monday 20 November 2017.
+Applicants are encouraged to register interest for the AHRC DTP studentship with the ECA Postgraduate Research Team (firstname.lastname@example.org) by Monday 18 November 2019.
 This will allow us to track the progress of your PhD application alongside your AHRC DTP studentship application and ensure these are processed in time for consideration within the tight selection timescale.